Article

 Today, Juneteenth – celebrated annually on June 19 – is the oldest national commemoration of the end of slavery in the United States.
 A number of communities across the Show-Me State will celebrate Juneteenth with a variety of events this year.

-JuneteenthKC is a community heritage celebration hosted annually in the 18th & Vine Historic District in Kansas City with array of activities in June that include a parade and festival.
+JuneteenthKC is a community heritage celebration hosted annually in the 18th & Vine Historic District in Kansas City with an array of activities in June that include a parade and festival.